- 1 Definition

 Latent and Manifest Conflicts

-- Latent is the conflict when there is the conflict but is not clear who has the conflict or over what conflict occurred.
+When there is the conflict but is not clear who has the conflict with whom or what is the concrete conflict source.

-- In the case of manifest conflict it is obvious there is a conflict.
-It is clear who has the conflict.
+It is obvious there is a conflict.
+It is clear who is 8n conflict with whom.

 Inspiring Handbooks and Sources from the Community